* These courses are identical other than that PMCOL 401 is offered in the Fall, and 402 the winter term.

 Coordinator: Dr S Sipione

-No disease can be cured without knowledge of the underlying cause and molecular mechanisms of pathogenesis.
-The goal of PMCOL412 is to learn about the molecular basis of disorders of the nervous system, current therapies in use, as well as novel potential treatments that are in clinical trials or at the preclinical experimental stage.
-Research frontiers in pain and neurodegenerative disorders such as Alzheimer, Parkinson and Huntington's disease, amyotrophic lateral sclerosis, multiple sclerosis and HIV-related neurodegeneration, among others, will be explored.
+The goal of PMCOL 412 is to learn about the molecular basis of disorders of the nervous system, current therapies in use, as well as novel potential treatments that are in clinical trials or at the preclinical experimental stage.
+Research frontiers in pain and neurodegenerative disorders such as Alzheimer, Parkinson and Huntington’s disease, amyotrophic lateral sclerosis and multiple sclerosis among others, will be explored.
 Novel therapeutic targets and the potential treatments of tomorrow will be discussed.

 Fall term, M W F 11:00

 Prerequisites: PMCOL 343 and 344

 In case of limited space, preference will be given to students in the Pharmacology program.